shenhuiying2017/azure-docs.es-es/includes/virtual-machines-common-cli-deploy-templates.md

     info:    group create command OK

-Ahora utilice el comando `azure group deployment create` y la opción `--template-uri` para implementar la plantilla.
-Prepare los valores de parámetros cuando se le pida, como se muestra a continuación.
+Now use the `azure group deployment create` command and the `--template-uri` option to deploy the template.
+Be ready with your parameter values when it prompts you, as shown below.

     azure group deployment create \
     > --template-uri https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/201-2-vms-loadbalancer-lbrules/azuredeploy.json \